Schwartz-AlaLaurila-Labs/sa-labs-analysis-docs/building-analysis-pipeline.md

 >     '  devices    devices     devices    '
 > ```

-* splitValue -  It filters further based on the _epoch parameter values_.
+* splitValue -  It further filters the epoch based on the _epoch parameter values_.
 Let's assume the epochs with displayName has values LightStep, MovingBar, DriftingGrating.
-In order to filter the epoch which has _displayName equals Light Step_.
+The below code filters the epoch which has _displayName equals Light Step_.

 ```Matlab
 analysisPreset.displayName.splitValue = {'Light Step'};